Newsflash: Sometimes Good People Use Drugs

 It’s the reason people don’t take the medication they need to get better.

-And it’s the reason people are DYING.
+It’s the reason people are DYING.

 We can’t change the outcome if we don’t change the narrative.
 Substance Use Disorder is not a moral failure-it’s a complex, life-stealing disease.
 Until we start seeing people as people instead of statistics or stereotypes, things will never change, and we will continue to lose people like my brother, Thomas Alexander McConatha.